valerioarvizzigno/homecraft_vertex_lab/README.md

     gcloud auth application-default login
 ```

-19. Set up the environment variables cloud_id (the elastic CloudID - find it on the Elastic admin console), cloud_pass and cloud_user (Elastic deployments's user details) and gcp_project_id (the GCP project you're working in)
+19. Set up the environment variables cloud_id (the elastic CloudID - find it on the Elastic admin console), cloud_pass and cloud_user (Elastic deployments's user details) and gcp_project_id (the GCP project you're working in).
+This variables are used inside of the app code to reference the correct systems to communicate with (Elastic cluster and VertexAI API in your GCP project)

 ```bash
 export cloud_id='<replaceHereYourElasticCloudID>'